vuestorefront/storefront-api/docs/guide/general/config.md

     :::
   - `indices` may contain one or multiple indexes.
 Each index acts as a data store for a storefront.
 You may add entries to the array with arbitrary names or remove entries from it.
     :::warning CAUTION !
-     However, the index name should match the one you will use for [data pump](data-import.md#_2-2-recipe-b-using-on-premise).
+     However, the index name should match the one you will use for data import tool.
      :::
   The default values for `indices` assume you have 2 additional stores(`de`, `it`) plus the default store.
   - `indexTypes` contains values for mapping.
 You can consider it as `table` if you take `indices` as database.